 The Milky Way from the Mass Effect trilogy

-The sector of space that humankind already lives in gets a radical makeover thanks to alien technology in BioWare’s beloved sci-fi series.
+The sector of space that humankind already lives in gets a radical makeover thanks to alien technology in BioWare’s beloved Sci-Fi series.
 Humans have achieved a fantastical level of harmony and plenty in the Mass Effect games, but contact with other sentient races means there’s cosmic-scale melodrama to get involved with.
-In the aggregate, the franchise’s main plotlines, sidequests and DLC add-ons offer a rich stew of family secrets, tribal grudge matches and interplanetary political turnabout.
-The Mass Effect games are filled with moments where it feels as though you’re changing lives in both big and small ways, which is what make them so memorable.
+In the aggregate, the franchise’s main plotlines, sidequests, and DLC add-ons offer a rich stew of family secrets, tribal grudge matches, and interplanetary political turnabout.
+The Mass Effect games are filled with moments where it feels like you’re changing lives in both big and small ways, which is what make them so memorable.

 World of Warcraft’s Azeroth

 Azeroth is the fictional reality where World of Warcraft happens, meaning it’s been home to millions of players in its 13-year existence.
 As it grew into one of the most influential MMOs ever, World of Warcraft transported players to new kingdoms, introduced new races, and sent them into the past to prevent a broken future.
 Whether you played through WoW’s massive raids as Alliance or Horde, it felt like you were in the middle of a living history, something few games can lay claim to.